alexradunet/pixel-loom-design-system/README.md

 > *The UI feels constructed rather than rendered, using subtle pixel-level motifs on dividers and borders to simulate the "stitch" of a loom.*

-Inspired by Romanian *scoarță* — woven wool carpets dyed with madder, ochre, and indigo — translated into a precise, local-first computing aesthetic.
+Inspired by Romanian woven wool carpets dyed with madder, ochre, and indigo — translated into a precise computing aesthetic.

 ## What's in the box